Kong/docs.konghq.com/app/konnect/index.md

 ### Dev Portal

-Streamline developer onboarding with the [Dev Portal](/konnect/dev-portal), which offers a self-service developer experience to discover, register, and consume published services from your Serivce Hub catalog.
+Streamline developer onboarding with the [Dev Portal](/konnect/dev-portal), which offers a self-service developer experience to discover, register, and consume published services from your Service Hub catalog.
-This customizeable experience can be used to match your own unique branding and highlights the documentation and interactive API specifications of your services.
+This customizable experience can be used to match your own unique branding and highlights the documentation and interactive API specifications of your services.
 Enable application registration to automatically secure your APIs with a variety of authorization providers.